Fahad391/Exercises-with-Python/oop-aggregation-file-handling/Story.md

         self.salary = salary
 ```

+This part was straightforward.

-I also wanted to practice validation, so I decided that the salary should be a `float`.
+Then I wanted to practice a little validation as well.
+I decided that the salary should be a `float`.

+So I added:

 ```python
 if not isinstance(self.salary, (float)):
     raise ValueError("Salary must be float")
 ```

-Then I created a method to display the employee's information:
+I also created a method for displaying the employee information:

 ```python
 def display_employee_data(self):
     return f"Name: {self.name} | Designation: {self.designation} | Salary: {self.salary} BDT"
 ```

-At this point, the `Employee` class was relatively straightforward.
+At this stage, I had a basic `Employee` class that could create and display employee objects.

 ---

-## 2. Introducing the Company Class

-Next, I wanted a `Company` that could contain multiple employees.

-This was where I started applying **Aggregation**.

-My idea was:

-> A company has employees, but employees can exist independently of the company.

-That led me to create:
+# 3. Then I Thought About the Company

+The next question was:

+**How should multiple employees belong to a company?**

+I wanted to practice **Aggregation**, so I decided that the company should maintain a collection of employee objects.

+I created:

 ```python
 class Company: